mugiseyebrows/pbat-demo/main.md

 ```

-There are few `github_` macros that do nothing for local script but add steps into github actions workflow.
+There are a number of `github_` macros that do nothing for local script but add steps into github actions workflow.

 `github_checkout()`